kubecost/docs/aws-cloud-integrations.md

 </details>

 <details>
-  <summary>My kubernetes clusters run in different accounts from the master payer account</summary>
+  <summary>My kubernetes clusters run in different accounts from the payer account</summary>
   <ul>
 <li>On each sub account running Kubecost